knowthelist/fhem-tablet-ui/README.md

 - grow-1        : standard box grow
 - grow-2        : let the box grow twice
 - grow-3 ...9   : let the box grow 3 ...9 times
-- items-top     : how to align items in a hbox
+- items-top     : how to align items in a hbox/vbox
-- items-center  : how to align items in a hbox
+- items-center  : how to align items in a hbox/vbox
-- items-bottom  : how to align items in a hbox
+- items-bottom  : how to align items in a hbox/vbox
 - items-space-between  : how to align items in a hbox
 - items-space-around  : how to align items in a hbox